ambientNexus/Grimoire-of-Tetra/README.md

 Some materials might not be available for 1.18, due to the mods not being updated yet.

+Note: Some material values borrowed from Enigmatica 6.

 # Materials List
 ## ~~Abnormals Mods~~ Not Yet Updated to 1.18
 All wood types from Atmospheric, Autumnity, Bamboo Blocks, Endergetic Expansion, Environmental, Upgrade Aquatic: